Chapter 13: Personal Protective Equipment

-Voluntary use of N-95 filtering face piece respirators requires only that specific information contained in the applicable OSHA standard (29 CFR 1910.134, Appendix D) be provided to each person.
-To meet this requirement, each person who plans on wearing a respirator voluntarily much complete the Voluntary Use of Air Purifying Respirators form and send the completed form to the Chemical Hygiene Officer.
-As a reminder, dust masks are particulate filters and therefore are only effective against particles; they do not provide protection from inhalation of gasses or vapors.
+Voluntary use of N-95 dust masks/filtering face piece respirators requires only that specific information contained in the applicable OSHA standard ( 29 CFR 1910.134, Appendix D) be provided to each person.
+To meet this requirement, each person who plans on wearing a respirator voluntarily must complete the Voluntary Use of Air Purifying Respirators form and send the completed form to the Chemical Hygiene Officer.
+As a reminder, dust masks/filtering face piece respirators are particulate filters and therefore are only effective against particles; they do not provide protection from inhalation of gasses or vapors.

-Voluntary use of any respirator other than dust masks (including N-95 filtering face piece respirators) requires that each person be medically evaluated, fit-tested, and trained prior to respirator use.
+Voluntary use of any respirator other than N95 dust masks/filtering face piece respirators requires that each person be medically evaluated, fit-tested, and trained prior to respirator use.
 Contact the University Chemical Hygiene Officer at 327-5196 for more information.

 Additional Information on Respirators and Regulatory Requirements

 The following table provides a hazard assessment summary and corresponding PPE recommendations for general laboratory operations.
 In some instances, the following PPE recommendations may be inappropriate due to factors such as chemical quantity used, specific chemical toxicological factors, and other variables.
 These recommendations may be modified (either up or down) following an assessment of the risk associated with the specific procedure and the approval of the responsible laboratory supervisor.
 Such laboratory-specific guidance should be documented in written Standard Operating Procedures (SOPs) and included in laboratory-specific training.

 |Hazard||Recommended Eye Protection Equipment||Recommended Face Protection Equipment||Recommended Hand/Body Equipment|